Best Low Storage PC Games

 You’ll find gameplay centers on battling ceaseless waves of monsters for as long as possible using one of many paranormal-themed characters, weapons, and relics.

-The longer players can stay alive, the more resources they’ll amass for unlocking new characters and gear to be used on their next run.
+The longer players can stay alive, the more resources they’ll accumulate for unlocking fresh characters and gear to be used on their next run.

-Next up is Dinkum, an indie adventure game created by James Bendon that sees your character ditching their tedious city life in favor of the exhilarating Australian outback.
+Next up is Dinkum, an indie adventure game created by James Bendon that sees your character ditching their monotonous city life in favor of the thrilling Australian outback.

-Similar to games like Animal Crossing and Stardew Valley, it focuses on constructing a town, managing a farm, getting to know your neighbors, and investigating the environment around you.
+Similar to games like Animal Crossing and Stardew Valley, it focuses on building a town, managing a farm, getting to know your neighbors, and exploring the environment around you.

-To this point, the game features an array of visually-striking environments ranging from tropical forests to scorching deserts, damp caves, and other diverse terrains.
+To this point, the game features an array of visually-stunning environments ranging from tropical forests to blistering deserts, damp caves, and other diverse terrains.

-In Bug Fables: The Eternal Blossom, players follow three protagonists named Vi, Kabbu, and Leif, as they embark on a grand RPG adventure to find The Everlasting Sapling.
+In Bug Fables: The Eternal Blossom, players follow three protagonists named Vi, Kabbu, and Leif, as they embark on a colossal RPG adventure to find The Everlasting Sapling.

 This magical treasure is rumored to grant immortality to the user but to get it, the trio will have to face off against enemies in turn-based battles.